 The individual minutes played across the 33 players is shown below, with the players represented by their Provincial colours:

 Angus Curtis and Matthew Agnew are the top two Ulster players in terms of minutes played.
 I regarded both as the standout Ulster players and both played the entire 80 minutes of each of the four games they started.
 Curtis, to me, was the stand out player of the tournament and I’d have loved to have seen him play out half and I’m somewhat surprised this didn’t happen.

 As we said at the start, this was a team that didn’t have a problem scoring points, unfortunately they also gave quite a few away.
 They scored an average of 29 points per game but gave away just over 36 and the failure to address the defensive lapses was the major issue of the tournament.

 The leading point scorer was, unsurprisingly, Harry Byrne who had a good tournament with the boot, the top try scorer was No. 8 Jack O’Sullivan.

 The forwards chipped in with 9 tries (including a penalty try) over the series with the backs contributing with 11 tries.
-Ulster players Jonny Stewart (2), Angus Curtis, James Hume, Matthew Agnew and Matthew Dalton all crossed during the series.
+Ulster players Jonny Stewart (2), Curtis, James Hume, Agnew and Matthew Dalton all crossed during the series.